-These are part of Hamlet’s instructions to the players.
-Before they perform.
+These are part of Hamlet’s instructions to the players before they perform.
 “The play’s the thing wherein we’ll catch the conscience of the king.”
-For the fuller instructions, see here: http://bit.ly/17DEOL
+For the fuller instructions, see here.

 Next, managers are your friends.
-Yes, I know that manay managers have said many stupid things over the years.
+Yes, I know that many managers have said many stupid things over the years.
 Yes, many managers are badly trained, and half of what they know (and we know) is wrong.

 So, these lyrics:

 “I’m starting with the man in the mirror

 I’m asking him to change his ways.”